iCharlesHu/swift-experimental-subprocess/README.md

         public func write<SendableSequence: Sequence<UInt8> & Sendable>(
             _ sequence: SendableSequence
         ) async throws
-        /// Write a sequence of CChar to the standard input of the subprocess.
+        /// Write a String to the standard input of the subprocess.
-        /// - Parameter sequence: The sequence of bytes to write. public func write<SendableSequence: Sequence<CChar> & Sendable>(
+        /// - Parameter sequence: The string write. public func write(
-            _ sequence: SendableSequence
+            _ string: some StringProtocol
         ) async throws

         /// Write a AsyncSequence of Data to the standard input of the subprocess.